-This method works for ANY loom, not just inkle!
+This method works for ANY loom, not just an "inkle loom"!

 According to Mary Atwater's booklet on Inkle Weaving (found here) this is the "European Method" of warping.
-It's also called "Baltic Threding".
-There are 2 background threads alternating and a pattern thread (doubled--but treated as one thread) between the background threads, in the threading order.
+It's also called "Baltic Threading".
+There are 2 background threads alternating and a pattern thread (doubled--but treated as one thread) between the background threads.

 For inkle loom, O=OPEN position (up shed) and H=HEDDLED position (down shed).